-I lie on my side with the pillow doubled over for the first three placements, finding it more comfortable when my head is slightly elevated, and roll onto my back for the rest.
+I lie on my side with the pillow under my head doubled over for the first three placements, finding it more comfortable when my head is slightly elevated, and roll onto my back for the rest.

-My practice time is when I awaken in the morning, before opening my eyes.
-My hands linger at each placement as feels right.
-My awareness is present with my practice, observing my breath and whatever sensations occur as I savor the experience of Reiki essence.
-Often, I am drawn deeply inside, surfacing only to replace my hands.
+My practice time is when I awaken in the morning, before opening my eyes, letting my hands linger at each placement as feels right.
+My awareness is present with my practice, not straining to focus or concentrate, simply observing my breath and whatever sensations occur as I savor the experience of Reiki essence.
+Often, I’m drawn deeply within, surfacing only to replace my hands.
 I linger at the end to contemplate the experience.

-I encourage you to use a protocol.
-This gives your hands a habit to follow without you having to think about it, leaving your awareness open to enjoy your practice.
-And be sure to support yourself in a comfortable position so you can forget about your body and simply be with your practice.
+Using a protocol helps you continue your daily Reiki self practice.
+A protocol gives your hands a habit to follow so you don’t have to think about what you’re doing.
+That leaves your awareness open to enjoy your practice.
+Take a moment before you state to support yourself in a comfortable position so you can forget about your body and simply be with your practice.
 (If you have questions about the placements above, there are illustrations at the back of my book, REIKI: A Comprehensive Guide.)

 Don’t be random with your practice.
-Choose a time of day that is easiest for you, and don’t let that time go by without placing your Reiki hands on yourself.
+When something’s important, we add it to our schedule to ensure it happens.
+You’ll benefit from daily self practice no matter what time of day you practice, so choose a time of day that is easiest for you, and don’t let that time go by without placing your Reiki hands on yourself.

-You may want to follow Mikao Usui’s** example and recite the Reiki Precepts as part of your daily practice.
+You might want to follow Mikao Usui’s** example and recite the Reiki Precepts as part of your daily practice.